 How do people get chronic obstructive pulmonary disease?

-Fewer people in Hong Kong smoke cigarettes these days, but is vaping a new danger?
+Fewer people in Hong Kong smoke cigarettes these days – from around 23 percent in 1982, down to around 9 percent in 2023, according to the Department of Health.
+But is vaping a new danger?

 What are some of the COPD symptoms?